timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 This can affect queries that span the two different partitioning configurations.
 In the diagram, the highlighted area, marked as `chunks queried`, represents such a query.
-In the older configuration, the query requires data from four chunks, but in the newer configuration, it requires data from three.
+In the older configuration, the query requires data from four chunks, but in the newer configuration, it requires data from two.
 For example, the query might include data for a particular hostname that now exists on more than one data node.
 Because the data spans data nodes, it cannot be fully aggregated on the data node.
 Some operations need to be performed on the